-A week later, Harris re-affirms Biden position on fracking by broadcasting an 8 word tweet.
+A week later, Harris re-affirms Biden position on fracking on social media application – Twitter.

 October 8th 2020

 A day later, Kamala Harris appears on CNN's Democratic Presidential Town Hall 'Climate Change' broadcast.
-When asked by a Climate Activist, she states, in her defence, what appears to be her own personal position on fracking:
+When asked by a Climate Activist, she states, in her defence, her own personal position on fracking:

 "There's no question I'm in favour of banning fracking."

-Harris understood her audience – climate activists.
-These are well meaning, but low information people, programmed with lies from a young age by academia.
+Harris understood her audience – Climate Activists.
+These are well meaning, low information people, programmed from a young age by the education system.